madve2/uppp-pixabay-for-office/README.md

 If you complete these steps for one application (e.g. Word), and you want to use the add-in in the other (e.g. PowerPoint), you should be able to start at Step 5., as the catalogs are shared between apps.

-Tested in Word 2016 & PowerPoint 2016 on Windows.
+Tested in Word 2016 & PowerPoint 2016.

+#### macOS and iPad

+Download and copy the manifest file [uppp-vs.xml](https://raw.githubusercontent.com/madve2/uppp-pixabay-for-office/master/uppp-vs.xml), and follow [these steps](https://github.com/OfficeDev/office-js-docs/blob/master/docs/testing/sideload-an-office-add-in-on-ipad-and-mac.md).

 ## Building the add-in yourself